breathe-doc/breathe/documentation/source/directives.rst

 group.
 A doxygen group can be declared with specific doxygen markup in the source comments as cover in the `doxygen documentation`_.

+It takes the standard ``project``, ``path``, ``outline`` and ``no-link`` options and additonally the ``content-only`` option.

+``content-only``
+   If this flag is specified, then the directive does not output the name of the group or the group description and instead outputs the contents of the group.
+   This can be useful if the groups are only used for organisational purposes and not to provide additional information.

 ::

    .. doxygengroup:: <group name>
       :project: ...
       :path: ...
+      :content-only:
       :no-link:

 Checkout the :ref:`example <group-example>` to see it in action.